OpenAgentsInc/v2/docs/chat-refactor-log.md

   - Added a function to adapt Vercel AI SDK Message type to our custom Message type
   - Modified the return value of `useChat` to include the adapted messages

-- Updated `components/chat-share-dialog.tsx`:
-  - Modified the `ChatShareDialogProps` interface to use the correct types for `chat` prop
-  - Updated the component to use the new prop types

 ### Step 4: Fix Import Path for Database Module
-- Updated `app/api/share-chat/route.ts`:
+- Updated `app/api/thread/route.ts`:
   - Changed import path for `db` from `@/lib/db` to `db`

 These changes address the type errors and ensure consistency across the components.
 The next steps in the refactor should focus on:

-1. Implementing the actual `shareChat` functionality in `components/chat-panel.tsx`
-2. Updating any remaining components or API routes that may still be using string-based IDs
+1. Updating any remaining components or API routes that may still be using string-based IDs
-3. Ensuring that all parts of the application are consistently using number-based thread IDs
+2. Ensuring that all parts of the application are consistently using number-based thread IDs
-4. Thoroughly testing the chat functionality to ensure it works as expected with the new integer-based thread ID system
+3. Thoroughly testing the chat functionality to ensure it works as expected with the new integer-based thread ID system
-5. Implementing additional error handling and user feedback throughout the chat system
+4. Implementing additional error handling and user feedback throughout the chat system
-6. Optimizing database queries related to thread and message retrieval
+5. Optimizing database queries related to thread and message retrieval
-7. Implementing a caching mechanism for thread data to improve performance
+6. Implementing a caching mechanism for thread data to improve performance

 Remember to test the following scenarios:
 - Creating new chat threads